Waterdragen/Frogpad_analyzer/README.md

 ## Generation 1

-I ran 1 million random keyboard combinations and gets the Best 10% then I generated the hash tables of the generation.
+I ran 1 million random keyboard combinations and get the Best 10% then I generated the hash tables of the generation.
 The hash tables are divided into row, col, layer, and key.
 The row_diff, col_diff, and layer_diff hash tables is based on the most frequent location minus the 2nd most frequent location.
 The higher the difference, the more confidence we have for a key to be in a certain position.The most frequent and highest diff keys are constrained for the next generation.

 Results: